fauna-labs/db-migration-tool/README.md

 If it doesn't already exist, an index of the following shape will be created:
   `{ name: "<index-name>", source: Collection("<collection-name>"), terms: [], values: [ { field: "ts" }, { field: "ref" } ] }`

-Pre-requisites
+## Pre-requisites

-- Take a snapshot of the source database
+- Take a snapshot of the source database.
+Please refer to the [Backups documentation](https://docs.fauna.com/fauna/current/administration/backups) for more information.
-- Enable history_days on all collections that need to be migrated
+- Enable history_days on all collections that need to be migrated.
+This is done by altering the each collection's [document](https://docs.fauna.com/fauna/current/reference/schema_entities/collection/document_definition#fields).
-- This index needs to be active before the data can be migrated
+- The provided index needs to be active before the data can be migrated.

-Steps:
+## Steps

 1. Create the UDFs `get_events_from_collection` and `get_remove_events_from_collection` in the source database(A)
 2. Create a database(B) in the target RG from the latest available snapshot of the database A.